joostvanveen/laravel-litespeedcache/README.md

 ```

 ### Middleware
-By default, the package contains a middleware that caches all pages (except cli, ajax andd http verbs other than GET and HEAD).
+By default, the package contains a middleware that caches all pages (except cli).

 You can find this middleware at `src/Middlewares/Cache.php`.